boucadair/secure-tacacs-yang/draft-ietf-opsawg-secure-tacacs-yang.md

    The following changes have been made to {{?RFC9105}}:

    * Add support for TLS {{!I-D.ietf-opsawg-tacacs-tls13}}
-   * Fix a must statement to indicate a missing prefix
+   * Fix a must statement and indicate a missing prefix
    * Fix errors in the example provided in Appendix A of {{?RFC9105}}
+   * Add new examples to illustrate the use of TACACS+TLS data nodes

 Detailed YANG changes are listed in {{sec-module}}.